Native American language preservation

 Cocopah Indian religion

-or this site about Indian religions in general.
+or this site about Native American traditions in general.

 Can you recommend a good book for me to read?